TheStormBird/chess-database/README.md

 - As a user, I want to be able to see the players of the match, the rankings of the players.
 - As a user, I want to be able to save all the newly added players and games upon exiting.
 - As a user, I want to be able to load all the saved data and use it again.
+- As a user, I want to be able to add multiple Games or Players to the Database.
+- As a user, I want to be able to load and save the state of the application
 - User **cannot** determine the best move from a certain position.
 This is **NOT** a chess engine.

 Citations: